longturn/freeciv21/docs/Coding/hacking.rst

 the way :code:`unit_list_iterate` works, if the removed unit was the following node :code:`unit_list_iterate` will already have saved the pointer, and use it in a moment, with a segfault as the result.
 To avoid this, use :code:`unit_list_iterate_safe` instead.

-You can also define your own lists with operations like iterating.
-Read how in :file:`utility/speclist.h`.

 Network and Packets
 ===================